When he heard the voice, he stood still.

 He inhaled the smell of wet soil as he opened the door.
 The pitter-patter of raindrops surrounded him, with the hollow ping of droplets hitting puddles, the splat as they splattered on concrete, and the tiny drip-drip of water coursed down the building’s exterior.
 Nobody had to remind him to smile: Rainy days were his favorite.

 “This sucks!” a voice muttered from beside him.
-“This’ll ruin my 50-dollar shoes!”
+“This’ll ruin my shoes!”

-After a month of borrowing children’s books for a nephew who loathed books—“Why stay inside and read when I can play ball?
+After a month of borrowing children’s books for a nephew who loathed them—“Why stay inside and read when I can play ball?
 And … trains are stupid.
 I like flying cars!”
-Chad said when he handed him the book—he decided to do it.
+Chad said when Greg handed him the book—he decided to do it.

 His brother had told him the rules as they wrestled.
 When he got Greg into full Nelson, he imparted his fraternal wisdom.
 “Listen up, little bro …” he panted.
 “Girls are gonna talk all about feminism and shit.
 That doesn’t mean that they’ve got the balls to ask you out though.
 You gotta do it yourself.”